 Research areas available for this award are: Animal and Food Sciences; Biochemistry and Molecular Biology; Biosystems and Agricultural Engineering; Chemical Engineering; Chemistry; Electrical and Computer Engineering; Entomology and Plant Pathology; Geology; Integrative Biology; Mechanical and Aerospace Engineering; Microbiology and Molecular Genetics; Natural Resource Ecology and Management; Nutritional Sciences; Physics; Physiological Sciences; Plant Biology, Ecology, and Evolution; Plant and Soil Sciences; and Veterinary Pathobiology.

-Eligible students are those (a) enrolled full-time, (b) having earned at least 28 credit hours (i.e., cumulative graduation/retention credit hours) at the start of the program, (c) conducting research in one of the above areas, and (d) having a degree plan with the antcipated graduation date of December 2023 or after.
+Eligible students are those (a) enrolled full-time, (b) having earned at least 28 credit hours (i.e., cumulative graduation/retention credit hours) at the start of the program, and (c) conducting research in one of the above areas.
+Preferred applicants will have a degree plan with an anticipated graduation date of December 2024 or after.

 - Scholars are assigned to research activities with a faculty sponsor and a graduate student mentor who provide professional guidance, encouragement, and direction.

 - The research project and schedule are determined between the scholar and faculty sponsor.